 Although the State of Massachusetts supports broad testing and has launched a new Stop the Spread campaign, the Centers for Medicare and Medicaid Services (CMS), as well as some private insurers are no longer covering COVID-19 testing for asymptomatic persons with no known exposure to an infected individual.
-Tufts MC employees and other individuals from our community who are asymptomatic and have not been exposed to COVID-19 may still choose to be tested at the Tye Pavilion, but are encouraged to contact their insurance carrier to confirm coverage.
+Tufts MC employees and other individuals from our community who are asymptomatic and have not been exposed to COVID-19 may still choose to be tested, but are encouraged to contact their insurance carrier to confirm coverage.
 If insurance carriers do not cover a test, the cost is $135.

 What type of test is it?

-It is a PCR test which is done by nasopharyngeal swab.
+It is a PCR test.
 It is not a rapid-result test.

 What to bring with you